Draft Your Project Status Update With AI

 Common mistakes

-• Always-Green updates that hide slippage — the moment leadership notices the gap between the update and reality, every future update gets discounted
+• The “watermelon” update — green on the outside, red on the inside.
+It is the single most-cited failure mode in RAG reporting: the moment leadership notices the gap between the status and reality, every future update gets discounted

 • Listing every Jira ticket and PR merged — leadership wants signal, the team can read the board for detail